Jesus, the Law, and the Adulterous Woman

-Some believe that Jesus simply ignored the requirements of the Mosaic law in relation to the adulterous woman’s sin (John 8:1-11) where the Law called for her death (Leviticus 20:10).
-But, a careful study of the scriptures shows that, in dealing with the woman, Jesus did not violate the demands of the Law:
+Some believe that Jesus simply ignored the requirements of the Mosaic law in order to save the woman caught in adultery (John 8:1-11) where the Law called for her death (Leviticus 20:10).
+But, a careful study of the scriptures shows that, in dealing with the adulterous woman, Jesus did not violate the demands of the Law:

-2-The Old Testament was explicit concerning the fact that both the woman and the man were to be executed (Deuteronomy 22:22).
+2-The Old Testament was clear concerning the fact that both the woman and the man were to be executed (Deuteronomy 22:22).
 But where was the man?
-He was not exposed to the public.
-This situation obviously did not fit the Mosaic preconditions for invoking capital punishment.
+He was not identified to the public.
+This situation clearly did not fit the Mosaic preconditions for executing capital punishment.

-3-Jesus said, “He that is without sin among you, let him first cast a stone at her” (vs. 7).
-Jesus shamed the woman’s accusers by forcing them to realize that “nobody is perfect.”
-Jesus knew that the woman’s accusers were guilty of the very thing for which they were willing to condemn her.
-By setting this woman up, these scribes and Pharisees were trying to trap Jesus to appear as though He was disrespecting the Mosaic law and thus cause the people to turn against him.
+3-Jesus said, “He that is without sin among you, let him first cast a stone at her” (verse 7).
+The Lord shamed the woman’s accusers by forcing them to realize that “nobody is perfect.”
+He knew that the woman’s accusers were guilty of the very thing for which they were willing to condemn her.

 Jesus did not excuse the woman’s sin because this would contradict many other passages of calling sin by its name (Romans 16:17; 1 Corinthians 5; Galatians 6:1; 2 Thessalonians 3:6,14; Titus 3:10; 2 John 9-11).
-Jesus Himself frequently passed judgment on a variety of individuals during His ministry on Earth (Matthew 15:14; 23; John 8:44, 55; 9:41).
-Jesus never sought to excuse human violation of law or to minimize the binding authority of law on the people.
+He Himself frequently passed judgment on a variety of individuals during His ministry on Earth (Matthew 15:14; 23; John 8:44, 55; 9:41).
+He never sought to excuse the violation of law or to belittle the binding authority of law on people.

 The Law of Moses made it clear that the witnesses to the crime were to cast the first stones (Deuteronomy 17:7).
-The death penalty could not be invoked legally if the eyewitnesses were unavailable—or unqualified.
-Jesus showed openly that these witnesses were legally disqualified from fulfilling this role since they were guilty of the same sin, and thus deserved to be brought up on similar charges.
-And the very silence of the accusers confirmed Jesus’ words.
+The death penalty could not be adminsitered legally if the eyewitnesses were unavailable.
+Christ showed openly that these witnesses were legally disqualified from fulfilling this role since they were guilty of the same sin, and thus deserved to be brought up on similar charges.
+And the very silence of the accusers confirmed His words.

-Jesus then told the woman, “go and sin no more.”
-Jesus then pointed her to the necessity of forsaking her sins.
-Until a person ceases to do evil and turns from his sins, he/she does not really repent (Ps.
-32:1, 6; 1 John 1:7, 9).
-Thus, Jesus demonstrated a respect for the law—the law that He and His Father had made.
+Christ told the woman, “go and sin no more.”
+He then pointed her to the necessity of forsaking her sins.
+Until a person stops to sin and turns from his sins, he/she does not really repent (Psalms 32:1, 6; 1 John 1:7, 9).
+Thus, Christ demonstrated a respect for the law—the law that He and His Father had made (Exodus 20:14).

 In His service,